OPC UA Read Task

 import synnax as sy

-from synnax.hardware import opcua
+from synnax import opcua

 client = sy.Synnax()